-20D5 The program-library interface for inputting items from the input stream consists of the routines ID, NUM, SR, LET, and CHR.
+2d5 The program-library interface for inputting items from the input stream consists of the routines ID, NUM, SR, LET, and CHR.
 The first four are quite similar.
 ID is typical of them, and works as follows: First MFLAG is set false.
 WPREP is called to set up IWP, then INCS is called to get the first character.
-If the character at IWP is not a letter, ID returns (MFLAG is still false); otherwise a loop to input over letter-digits is executed.
+If the character at IWP is not a letter.
+ID returns (MFLAG is still false); otherwise a loop to input over letter-digits is executed.
 When the letter-digit test fails the flag is set true, and the identifier is stored in the string storage area.
 The class of characters is determined by an array (indexed by the character itself) of integers indicating the class.
 Before returning, ID calls the routine GOBL which updates PCC to the last character read in (which was not part of the identifier).
 That is, PCC is set to LCC+BACK-1.

-20D6 The occurrence of a given literal string in the input stream is tested for by calling routine TST.
+2d6 The occurrence of a given literal string in the input stream is tested for by calling routine TST.
 The character count and the string follow the call instruction.
 TST deletes leading blanks and inputs characters, comparing them one at a time with the characters of the literal string.
 If at any point the match fails, TST returns false.
 Upon reaching the end of the string, TST sets the flag true, sets PCC to LCC+BACK, and returns.
 In addition to TST, there is a simple routine to test for a single character string (TCH).
 It inputs one character (deleting blanks), compares it to the given character and returns false, or adjusts PCC and returns true.

-21 Stacks and Internal Organization
+3 Stacks and Internal Organization

-21A Three stacks are available to the program.
+3a Three stacks are available to the program.
 A stack called MSTACK is used to hold return locations and generated labels for the program's recursive routines.
 Another stack, called KSTACK, contains references to input items.
 When a basic recognizer is executed, the reference to that input item is pushed into KSTACK.
 The third stack is called NSTACK, and contains the actual tree.
 The three stacks are declared in the Tree Meta program rather than the library: the program determines the size of each.

-21A1 The operation of MSTACK is very simple.
+3a1 The operation of MSTACK is very simple.
 At the beginning of each routine, the current generated labels and the location that the routine was called from are put onto MSTACK.
 The routine is then free to use the generated labels or call other routines.
 The routine ends by restoring the generated labels from MSTACK and returning.
-21A2 KSTACK contains single-word entries.
-Each entry will eventually be placed in NSTACK as a node in the tree.
-The format of the node words is as follows: There are two kinds of nodes, terminal and nonterminal.
-Terminal nodes are references to input items.
-Nonterminal nodes are generated by the parse rules, and have names which are names of output rules.